Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Sharp characterization of large-time asymptotics

 Let $V$ be the global solution to the Cauchy problem \eqref{m1}-\eqref{m1d}.
 Additionally, assume $(\{\mathbf{I}-\mathbf{P}\}V_{0})^{\ell}\in\dot{B}^{\sigma_{1}+1}_{p,\infty}$ with $-\frac{d}{p}\leq \sigma_{1}<\frac{d}{p}-1$.
 Then there exist two universal constants $c, C>0$ and a time $t_1>0$ such that the solution $V=\mathbf{P}V+\{\mathbf{I} - \mathbf{P}\}V$ satisfies

 for all $t>t_1$ if and only if $\Psi_0^{\ell}\in\dot{\mathcal{B}}^{\sigma_{1}}_{p,\infty}$.

 \end{theorem}

-Theorems \ref{thm1}-\ref{thm3} provide the sharp decay characterization for the partially dissipative systems of balance laws in multidimensions, which is of independent interest.
-The proof is mainly motivated by Wiegner's argument \cite{wiegner1} regarding the energy decay of Leray's weak solutions to the incompressible Navier-Stokes equations, and inverse Wiegner's argument \cite{skalak1} (bounding the discrepancy between the nonlinear solution and the linear solution).
-As a side effect, the smallness of low frequencies of initial data can be removed in the Fourier semi-group framework in contrast to \cite{XK2,XK3}.
+Theorems \ref{thm1}-\ref{thm3} provide a sharp decay characterization for partially dissipative systems of balance laws in multidimensions, which is of independent interest.
+The proof is mainly motivated by Wiegner's argument \cite{wiegner1} regarding the energy decay of Leray's weak solutions to the incompressible Navier-Stokes equations and inverse Wiegner’s argument \cite{skalak1} (bounding the discrepancy between the nonlinear solution and the linear solution).
+As a side effect, the smallness of low frequencies of initial data can be removed in the Fourier semigroup framework in contrast to \cite{XK2,XK3}.

-\begin{remark} We comment on a few points of immediate relevance: \begin{itemize} \item The decay property for a general class of symmetric hyperbolic-parabolic composition systems (including the symmetric hyperbolic system) was addressed in \cite{UKS} more than 40 years ago.
-Subsequently, there are a number of works devoted to the large time behavior of solutions to nonlinear hyperbolic-parabolic systems or partially hyperbolic systems, see for instance \cite{Kawashimadoctoral,BHN,XK2,XK3,c2,c3}.
-However, whether those time-decay rates are \textit{optimal} or not has remained an open question.
-To the best of our knowledge, our work is to prove the lower bounds of decay estimates and provide the first answer to that issue not only in the $L^2$ framework but also in the general $L^p$ framework.
+\begin{remark}\normalfont We comment on a few points of immediate relevance: \begin{itemize} \item The decay properties of hyperbolic--parabolic composite systems (including hyperbolic balance systems) were first investigated in \cite{UKS} more than forty years ago.
+Since then, numerous works have been devoted to the large-time behavior of solutions (see, for instance, \cite{Kawashimadoctoral,BHN,XK2,XK3,c2,c3}).
+However, the optimality of the corresponding time-decay rates is left open.
+To the best of our knowledge, the paper provides the first proof of lower bounds for decay estimates not only in the $L^2$ framework but also in the general $L^p$ one, which allows to rely less on traditional spectral/Green's function analysis.
+A key novelty lies in the introduction of the new effective quantity $\Psi(t,x)$, which captures the intrinsic interaction between the conservative and dissipative components.
+Moreover, Theorem~\ref{thm2} identifies the asymptotic profiles of both $\mathbf{P}V$ and $\{\mathbf{I}-\mathbf{P}\}V$, yielding faster decay rates for the remainders.
+In particular, decay bounds are obtained for the highest-order derivatives ($\sigma=d/p+1$), and hence for the critical Lipschitz norm $\|\nabla V\|_{L^\infty}$, which is not available in the previous literature.